sth/sodata/README.md

 - `sqliteimport`, which imports the XML files into a Sqlite3 database
 - `pgimport`, which imports the XML files into a PostgreSQL database
-- `pgcopyimport`, which also imports the XML files into a PostgreSQL database, uses SQL `COPY` to do so.
-This is faster than `pgimport`, but requires a temporary file and superuser access to the database.
 - `csvimport`, which converts the XML files into CSV files

 Generally it is recommended to use a new, empty database to import into, but